 Modern systems also integrate markerless workflows, reducing setup time and letting athletes move naturally.
 By comparison, early tracking solutions were slower, required extensive post‑processing, and offered limited accuracy, useful for broad stroke observations but not for the fine‑tuned coaching demanded today.

-Applications in Sports Science
+Motion Tracking Applications In Sports Science

 Athlete Performance Analysis